 Sadly, Scrooge did not die along with Dickens, so you should check that your boss has got it right.
 Most people are entitled to the minimum wage, including home workers, agency workers, piece and commission workers, part-time workers, zero-hours contract workers and those working for small firms.

-The current National Minimum Wage (NMW) hourly rates are:
+The current National Minimum Wage (NMW) hourly rates (from 1 April 2019) are:

 The bad news is that the following workers are exempt from the minimum wage:

 - family members working in a family business;

 - those who live with their employer and who are genuinely treated as one of the family, such as au pairs;

 - students in higher education work placements, if the placement lasts for a maximum of one year;